 The Georgetown Municipal Airport is one of the most active general aviation airports in Central Texas; information on the airport may be found at: https://airport.georgetown.org/.

-The Transportation Services Division is involved in the development and implementation of various road, aviation, transit and storm improvements.
-Working with the Systems Engineering Department an active list of those projects is maintained at the following link: https://facilities.georgetown.org.
+The Transportation Services Division is involved in the development and implementation of various road, aviation, transit and storm water improvements.

-Working with the consulting firm of Klotz and Associates, the City has recently initiated an update to the Overall Transportation Plan; information on that process may be found at https://transplan.georgetown.org/.
+The City has recently completed an update to the Overall Transportation Plan.
+Information on that process may be found at https://2030.georgetown.org/overall-transportation-plan/.

 In 2011, Transportation Services commissioned a Pavement Condition Index (PCI) study of all the roads in our system.
 The study resulted in a five-year plan intended to improve ride quality and structural integrity of many of the roads.
 Depending on traffic volumes and roadway conditions, roadways in need of improvement are considered for one of several repair methods:

-- Rejuvenator – a thin coat of oil applied to the roadway to seal cracks, provide ultraviolent protection, guard against oxidation, and restore uniform color after crack sealing.
+- Rejuvenator – a thin coat of oil applied to the roadway to seal cracks, provide ultraviolet protection, guard against oxidation, and restore uniform color after crack sealing.